tbarak/spark-dynamodb/README.md

 - `update` if true, items will be written using UpdateItem on keys rather than BatchWriteItem.
 Default false.
 - `delete` if true, items will be deleted using BatchWriteItem.
 Default false.
 - `throughput` the desired write throughput to use.
 It overwrites any calculation used by the package.
 It is intended to be used with tables that are on-demand.
 Defaults to 100 for on-demand.
-- `inferSchema` if false will not automatically infer schema - this is useful when writing to a table with many columns
+- `inferSchema` Requires permission to use "Scan" on the table.
+If no items are present in the table, the inferred schema will be empty.
+If false, will not automatically infer schema - this is useful when writing to a table with many columns.
+Default true.

 ## System Properties
 The following Java system properties are available for configuration.